ryan-mcclue/unsw/comp4920/report.md

 explainability and transparency.
 what are the rules and regulations in nsw around ai and healthcare

-This should follow along with the Explainability and Transparency guidelines mentioned in Australia's AI Ethics Principles.
+KardiaMobile should follow along with the Explainability and Transparency guidelines mentioned in Australia's AI Ethics Principles.
 (https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-principles/australias-ai-ethics-principles)
 This means KardiaMobile must clearly disclose the AI's presence to users,